Indonesia: €1,115 Star Alliance Premium Economy from Benelux (Incl. 2×23 Kg Checked Luggage)

 Miles & Points

-The inner European feeder flights are issued in booking class Y. The long-haul flights are then issued in booking class N, while Singapore Airlines’ economy flight is in booking class B. Flying with Lufthansa and Singapore Airlines, you can expect to roughly get:
+The inner European feeder flights are issued in booking class Y. The long-haul premium economy flights are issued in booking class N, while the economy flight to Bali with Singapore Airlines is in booking class B. When flying with Lufthansa and Singapore Airlines, this are the miles and points you can earn if you final destination is Bali:

 • 17,078 Miles on Aegean Miles+Bonus